 Every business has people, processes, and products, and ones that succeed have tools that make managing the three “P”s better and simpler.
-For example, flexible, powerful software that allows creation of electronic forms and workflows can affect all three.
+For example, flexible, powerful software that allows for workflow and electronic form creation can affect all three.
 Forms and workflows for timekeeping, expense reporting, and requesting paid time off help ensure harmony among a company’s people.
 The same software can take needlessly complicated manual processes and automate some or all of them, saving time and money and reducing errors.
 Additionally, workflow software can ensure products ship correctly and that customer experiences are outstanding.

 PerfectForms is workflow management software designed so non-programmers can create pixel-perfect electronic survey forms, and then connect them into sleek workflows that are fast and that can lay down an audit trail as steps are accomplished.
 It can help your people use more of their time on core business functions and less on administrative busy-work.
 PerfectForms takes clunky, manual workflows and automates them, saving everyone time and money.
 Finally, it can be used to ensure that products meet consistency and quality standards, are shipped correctly and on time, and that the people who buy them can enjoy outstanding customer service.

 Watch the PerfectForms demo, and you’ll see how this exceptional software can improve the state of the three “P”s in your business.
 It’s flexible enough, powerful enough, and easy enough to use that you can be confident your people, processes, and products all do their part to ensure your company’s ongoing success.